LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Messaging/troubleshooting-messaging-set-up-management.md

 ### Cause

-1. The customer disabled automatic messages for a period of time, either in the past or currently.
+1. The customer disabled Automatic Messages for a period of time, either in the past or currently.
 2. The agent manager set the account’s Off hours in the Shift status to the wrong time period.

    {: .notice}